pe1l1nl1/23007/Psychology/20092023CourseDescription.md

 **Psychotherapy**

-1.Independent study of compulsory reading
+1. Independent study of compulsory reading
 2. To present one psychological( ego) defense mechanism ( from G. Vailant “ Ego adaptation” or other source, available in Library) , present it in small group.
-3.To find one adaptive example of defense mechanism and maladaptive expression , preferably, in medicals situation.
+3. To find one adaptive example of defense mechanism and maladaptive expression , preferably, in medicals situation.
 To discuss it in small group to prepare presentation.
 Present it in practical class